 “The amount payable by reason of the death of an employee shall be paid to the beneficiary designated by the employee.
 An employee, whether or not employment shall have terminated, may designate a beneficiary or change his designation of beneficiary from time to time by written request filed at the headquarters of the Policyholder or at the Home Office of the Insurance Company.”

 Within a year of the marriage, Kapcar was diagnosed with multiple sclerosis.
 He developed severe tremors, underwent brain surgery to alleviate the tremors, and became legally blind in 1974.
 After the couple separated in 1977, Kapcar left the marital home and took up residence with his father, Emil Kapcar, in Pennsylvania.
 Plaintiff and Kapcar divorced in 1978 on the ground that they had lived apart for over one year.
-A *439 separation and property settlement agreement was incorporated into the divorce decree.
-Though neither the divorce decree nor the property settlement mentions the Aetna policy, the settlement document provided that
+A

-"the WIFE forever relinquishes and releases all right, title, and interest which now has or ever may have in and to the real, personal and mixed property of the HUSBAND; all right of dower; all right title and interest which she has or ever may have in and to the property or estate of the HUSBAND at his death and all right and interest to take against his will or under the intestate laws; and each and every other right, title, and interest she has or ever may have against the HUSBAND, his heirs, executors, administrators, and assigns excepting only such rights as she may have under this Agreement."
+“the wife forever relinquishes and releases all right, title, and interest which now has or ever may have in and to the real, personal and mixed property of the husband; all right of dower; all right title and interest which she has or ever may have in and to the property or estate of the husband at his death and all right and interest to take against his will or under the intestate laws; and each and every other right, title, and interest she has or ever may have against the husband, his heirs, executors, administrators, and assigns excepting only such rights as she may have under this Agreement.”

-Stephen Kapcar died in 1984, having spent the last seven years of his life unemployed with his father in Pittsburgh.
+Stephen Kapcar died in 1984, having spent the last seven years of his life — unemployed—with his father in Pittsburgh.
 At the time of his death, he was a quadriplegic.
-According to the terms of a holographic will written in 1977 and entered into probate in the Commonwealth of Pennsylvania, Kapcar stated that "I will all my personal belongings, stock certificates, bank accounts, insurance benefits, and any other earthly belongings to my father. * * * This will voids my previous will bequeathing my belongings to Christine B. Kapcar."
+According to the terms of a holographic will written in 1977 and entered into probate in the Commonwealth of Pennsylvania, Kapcar stated that “I will all my personal belongings, stock certificates, bank accounts, insurance benefits, and any other earthly belongings to my father. * * * This will voids my previous will bequeathing my belongings to Christine B. Kapcar.”
 At no time did the decedent alter the named beneficiary (his ex-wife) on the Aetna policy.

-After Kapcar's death his former wife Christine McCarthy commenced this action against defendant Aetna to claim the proceeds of the life insurance policy, an amount totaling approximately $16,000.
-Aetna interpleaded Emil Kapcar, administrator of decedent's estate, who claimed proceeds of the Aetna policy under decedent's holographic will.
+After Kapcar’s death his former wife Christine McCarthy commenced this action against defendant Aetna to claim the proceeds of the life insurance policy, an amount totaling approximately $16,000.
+Aetna interpleaded Emil Kapcar, administrator of decedent’s estate, who claimed proceeds of the Aetna policy under decedent’s holographic will.
 By court order, Aetna paid the proceeds of the policy into court and was discharged as a party in the action.
-The funds remain on deposit pending disposition of this appeal.
+The fimds remain on deposit pending disposition of this appeal.

 The trial court held that plaintiff was entitled to the proceeds because the decedent failed to comply with the terms of the policy delineating the manner in which the beneficiary designation could be modified.
 Appellate Term affirmed, one Justice dissenting, on substantially the same grounds.
-The Appellate Division reversed, two Justices dissenting, and awarded the insurance proceeds to decedent's father.
-The Court held that, under the circumstances of this case, decedent's will was a sufficient manifestation of his intent to change the beneficiary *440 designation on the insurance policy and deny his ex-wife the proceeds of the policy.
-We now reverse.
+The Appellate Division reversed, two Justices dissenting, and awarded the insurance proceeds to decedent’s father.
+The Court held that, under the circumstances of this case, decedent’s will was a sufficient manifestation of his intent to change the beneficiary

 Defendant asserts that the laws of Delaware should apply because the insurance contract provided that the policy was to be construed in accordance with laws of that State.
 Plaintiff argues that since the holographic will was probated in Pennsylvania, that State’s laws apply.
 Because the result would be the same whether the law of Pennsylvania or Delaware is applied, we need not decide that question.

-"`To hold that a change in beneficiary may be made by testamentary disposition alone would open up a serious question as to payment of life insurance policies.
-It is in the public interest that an insurance company may pay a loss to the beneficiary designated in the policy as promptly after the death of insured as may reasonably be done.
+“ ‘To hold that a change in beneficiary may be made by testamentary disposition alone would open up a serious question as to payment of life insurance policies.
+It is in the public interest that an insurance company may pay a loss to the beneficiary designated in the policy as promptly after the death of insured as- may reasonably be done.
 If there is uncertainty as to the beneficiary upon the death of insured, in all cases where the right to change the beneficiary had been reserved there would always be a question as to whom the proceeds of the insurance should be paid.
-If paid to the beneficiary, a will might later be probated designating a different disposition of the fund, and it would be a risk, that few companies would be willing to take'" (Stone v Stephens, 155 Ohio St 595, 600-601, 99 NE2d 766, 769 [citation omitted]).
+If paid to the beneficiary, a will might later be probated designating a different disposition of the fund, and it would be a risk, that few companies would be willing to take’ ” (Stone v Stephens, 155 Ohio St 595, 600-601,99 NE2d 766 , 769 [citation omitted]).

 In the instant case, there is no evidence that decedent made any attempt to change the beneficiary designation during the seven years between his separation from plaintiff and his death.
-Nor is there any record evidence that decedent was physically or mentally incapable of attempting to substantially *442 comply with the requirements of the policy.
-In the absence of such evidence, the court is restrained from holding that it was the decedent's stated intention that his father receive the proceeds from the insurance policy.
+Nor is there any record evidence that decedent was physically or mentally incapable of attempting to substantially

 Accordingly, the order of the Appellate Division should be reversed, without costs, and the judgment of Civil Court of the City of New York, New York County, reinstated.
 The certified question should not be answered as it is unnecessary.